How I build links for your business.

 Your business can belong to organisations that regularly link to companies, or have their own directory.
 In that case, I will add your link to their site.
 Sometimes it’s also possible to become a member of organisations, for a small fee.

 I have a background in Social Media Marketing and am specialized in Pinterest.
-I have a health related affiliate site where I have been able to create viral posts, some received up to 59k repins.
-I use Tailwind for scheduling and popular group boards for promotion.
-This generates a lot of traffic and earns natural links, but it depends on your audience and monetisation model whether this is suitable for your business.
+I have a health-related affiliate site where I have been able to create viral posts, some received up to 59k repins.
+If it’s relevant to your audience and business, I can research possible assets that will do well on Pinterest.

 There are many spammy directories, but there are also directories that only allow real and relevant businesses to have their link on their site.
 I will research if any are available and what the conditions, and reach out to establish the link.
 This is a link pillowing tactic, and should not be your main link source.